Mark Essex: Southern University civil rights shootings

-On November 16, Essex learned that two African American students had been shot to death by East Baton Rouge Parish sheriff's deputies during a campus demonstration at Southern University (a historically black university) in the Scotlandville neighborhood of Baton Rouge.
+On November 16, Essex learned that two 20-year-old African American students, Leonard Douglas Brown and Denver A. Smith, had been shot to death by East Baton Rouge Parish sheriff's deputies during a campus demonstration at Southern University (a historically black university) in the Scotlandville neighborhood of Baton Rouge.
 Essex was disturbed and outraged by the harsh response of police to this student civil rights demonstration.
 This incident is believed to be that which fueled his decision to act against police oppression.

 Shortly after this incident, Essex penned a letter to his mother in which he wrote: "Africa, this is it, mom.
 It's even bigger than you and I, even bigger than God.
 I have now decided that the white man is my enemy.
 I will fight to gain my manhood or die trying.
-Love, Jimmy" On Christmas Day, he ate dinner with the family of a fellow student from the TCA program.
+Love, Jimmy."
+On Christmas Day, he ate dinner with the family of a fellow student from the TCA program.
 That evening, Essex phoned his family.
 He made a specific point of talking to each family member in succession, and conveyed no sense of distress.
 Over the following days, Essex gave away most of his possessions to acquaintances and neighbors, falsely claiming he intended to return to Emporia.

 Days before New Year's Eve, Essex wrote a letter addressed to WWL-TV, signed "Mata", in which he described his intentions to attack the New Orleans Police Department on December 31.
 He cited the primary justification for his impending attack as being vengeance for the deaths of the "two innocent brothers" killed in the Southern University civil rights demonstration the previous month.